 Form I-824 (available for free download at uscis.gov) asks for basic application information including your name, employer, contact information, country of birth, country of citizenship, and identifying numbers.
 You'll need to attach various documents to help USCIS locate and confirm its original approval, such as copies of the original I-130 petition or application or a copy of the receipt notice from USCIS (Form I-797).

-Your completed form must be sent by mail to the USCIS lockbox indicated in the instructions to the form.
+Your completed Form I-824 must be sent by mail to the USCIS lockbox indicated in the instructions to the form.
 You can request that you receive an email or text message saying that the form has been received at USCIS by completing Form G-1145 and attaching it to the front page of your application.

-A replacement work permit (employment authorization document) must be requested by refiling Form I-765 (and paying the fee all over again).
+A replacement work permit (employment authorization document) must be requested by refiling Form I-765 (and paying the filing fee all over again).